withstudiocms/studiocms/packages/studiocms/README.md

 ## A Community-Driven Effort

-At the heart of Astrolicious is a deep commitment to community involvement and collaboration.
 We believe that the development of StudioCMS should be a collective effort, drawing on the diverse talents and perspectives of the Astro community.

-To that end, we've handed the repository Astrolicious as an open organization, welcoming contributors of all skill levels to get involved and help shape the future of this CMS.
-Whether you're a seasoned Astro developer or new to the ecosystem, we encourage you to join our [Discord server](https://chat.studiocms.xyz/) and explore ways to contribute.
+To that end, we are welcoming contributors of all skill levels to get involved and help shape the future of this CMS.
+Whether you're a seasoned Astro developer or new to the ecosystem, we encourage you to join our [Discord server](https://chat.studiocms.dev/) and explore ways to contribute.

 By fostering a sense of shared ownership and investment, we aim to create a CMS that truly reflects the needs and desires of the Astro community.
 Your feedback, ideas, and code contributions will be invaluable as we work to build a feature-rich and user-friendly content management solution for Astro.